Yosemite Village Parking

 Capture golden hour near Sentinel Beach, wildflowers at Hites Cove, and dramatic granite cliffs along the Merced River.

-Preserve the pristine environment by following Leave No Trace principles—avoid littering, respect wildlife, and stay on designated trails.
+Preserve the well-preserved environment by following Leave No Trace principles—avoid littering, respect wildlife, and stay on designated trails.

 At the Park - get reservations if you want to stay in the valley.
 There are tents and cabins in Curry Village in the Yosemite Valley.
 There is a campground at Wawona as well - probably less crowded because it isn't in the Valley.